active-interest/seo-ultimate/readme.txt

 * **Why isn't the Title Rewriter changing my `<title>` tags?**
 	Try disabling other SEO plugins, as they may be conflicting with SEO Ultimate.
 Also, check to make sure your theme is [plugin-friendly](http://wordpress.jdwebdev.com/blog/theme-plugin-hooks/).

+== Plugin Settings ==

+= Overview =

+The Settings module lets you manage settings related to the SEO Ultimate plugin as a whole.

+= Settings =

+Here's information on some of the settings:

+* **Enable attribution link** -- If enabled, the plugin will display an attribution link on your site.
+We ask that you please leave this enabled.

+* **Insert comments around HTML code insertions** -- If enabled, SEO Ultimate will use HTML comments to identify all code it inserts into your `<head>` tag.
+This is useful if you&#8217;re trying to figure out whether or not SEO Ultimate is inserting a certain piece of header code.

+* **Allow modules to save visitor information to the database** -- This allows enabled modules to record information about the people or robots that visit your website.
+This information is stored in your WordPress database.
+This setting must be enabled in order for modules like the 404 Monitor to function.

+* **Delete logged visitor information after ___ days** -- If enabled, SEO Ultimate will delete visitor information once it has been stored for more than a specified number of days.
+(The default value is 30.)
+Enable this setting if the visitor-logging functionality is making your database size unmanageable.
+Please note that as soon as you enable this and click the Save button, your old visitor information will be irreversably purged accordingly.

+= FAQ =

+* **Why doesn't the settings exporter include all my data in an export?** -- The settings export/import system is designed to facilitate moving settings between sites.
+It is NOT a replacement for keeping your database backed up.
+The settings exporter doesn't include data that is specific to your site.
+For example, logged 404 errors are not included because those 404 errors only apply to your site, not another site.
+Also, post/page titles/meta are not included because the site into which you import the file could have totally different posts/pages located under the same ID numbers.

+	If you're moving a site to a different server or restoring a crashed site, you should do so with database backup/restore.

 == Frequently Asked Questions ==